jsweaffordjr/tobe_gait/README.md

 Other dependencies:
 Install the Python library dynamixel-controller using pip.
 In a terminal, use the following command: pip install dynamixel-controller
 The tobe.py file relies on this library to connect to the motors.

+Video tutorial:
+A video tutorial of how to use this code is available at https://youtu.be/y4QyoEVgmbI